njcich/MonoDepthSegReprod/README.md

 ## References
-This codebase reproduces algorithms found in the following work:
+This codebase reproduces the MonoDepthSeg architecture described in the following work:

 > **Self-Supervised Monocular Scene Decomposition and Depth Estimation**
 >